lhf/pdfsg/API.md

 Only one group is active at any given time.

-All pages are active to receive new groups.
+All pages remain active to receive new groups.

 ## Document management
 ```
 struct pdf_doc *pdf_newdoc(const char *filename);
 ```
 Creates a new document in the given file.
-Returns NULL if fails to open the file.
+Returns NULL if it fails to open it.
+Returns a pointer that should be used in all other functions.

 ```
 int pdf_newpage(struct pdf_doc *pdf, float width, float height, const char *label);